awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-setting-up.md

 **Important**
 You must log in with the user associated with this IAM policy when you use Launch Wizard\.

+### Add permissions to use AWS KMS keys<a name="launch-wizard-sap-iam-encryption"></a>

+AWS Launch Wizard uses AWS default encryption keys to encrypt Amazon EBS volumes\.
+In addition, Launch Wizard supports the use of KMS keys created and maintained in AWS KMS\.
+You can choose to either create new keys or use preexisting keys to encrypt your EBS volumes\.
+You must add permissions to the KMS key policy for your key so that Launch Wizard can use your KMS key for encryption\.

+**How to add permissions to your KMS key policy so that Launch Wizard can use your key for encryption**

+1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

+1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

+1. Choose **Customer managed keys** in the left navigation pane\.

+1. Select the alias of the KMS key that you want to use to encrypt your EBS volumes\.

+1. Under **Key users**, choose **Add**\.

+1. Select the check box next to `AmazonEC2RoleForLaunchWizard` and the IAM user with Launch Wizard full access permissions\.

+1. Choose **Add**\.
+Verify that `AmazonEC2RoleForLaunchWizard` and the IAM user with Launch Wizard full access permissions appear in the **Key users** list\.

 ### Add permissions to run custom pre\- and post\-deployment configuration scripts<a name="launch-wizard-sap-iam-scripts"></a>